a-bakos/books-courses/README.md

 ### The ones I am reading and studying from now:

-- Leif Kendall - Brilliant Freelancer: Discover the Power of Your Own Success [Pearson]
 - Mark Myers - A Smarter Way to Learn JavaScript
 - Larry Ullman - PHP and MySQL for Dynamic Web Sites (Fourth Edition) [Peachpit Press]